You own a kettle, a basic burr grinder, and a bag of medium-roast beans. One question stops most people in the aisle: Kalita Wave or Hario V60?

 - Tightest budget, willing to learn pour technique: Plastic V60 02 ($8) with a gooseneck kettle.
 Expect a steeper learning curve.

 - Beginner who already owns a quality grinder and gooseneck: V60 02 ceramic.
-You will outgrow a Kalita’s ceiling within a year.
+You’ll outgrow a Kalita’s ceiling within a year.

 - Beginner who wants one dripper forever: Kalita Wave.
-It will not be your best cup ever, but it will rarely be your worst.
+It won’t be your best cup ever, but it will rarely be your worst.

-The Kalita Wave is not for the brewer chasing the cleanest possible light-roast cup, or for anyone unwilling to pay $0.10–0.14 per filter.
+The Kalita Wave isn’t for the brewer chasing the cleanest possible light-roast cup, or for anyone unwilling to pay $0.10–0.14 per filter.
 Everyone else should start there.